Jafar Panahi: The Mirror (1997)

-Panahi's second feature film was The Mirror, produced by Rooz Films.
+Panahi's second feature film was The Mirror (آینه), produced by Rooz Films.
 Initially Panahi was going to direct Kiarostami's script for Willow and Wind, but he decided to pursue his own work instead.
 Panahi was inspired to make the film when while attending the 1996 Pusan International Film Festival in South Korea he noticed a young girl sitting alone on a park bench staring blankly into space, and realized that he had seen this same thing countless times in Iran and never paid attention to it.
 He has stated that he "choose a precocious child and placed her in a situation where she is left to her own devices.
 Everyone she meets on her journey is wearing a mask or playing a role.
 I wanted to throw these masks away."
 The film stars Mina Mohammadkhani, the sister of Aida Mohammadkhani.
 In the film Mohammadkhani could be said to play two characters: the role of a little girl named Baharan and then herself as the film shifts into a documentary mode.
 Panahi reported casting her after having detected " a feeling of emptiness within her, and a determination to prove herself to the world."
 It received the Golden Leopard Award at the Locarno Film Festival, the Special Jury Award and Best Director Award at the 1998 Singapore International Film Festival, the Golden Tulip Award at the 1998 Istanbul Film Festival, the FIPRESCI Prize and the Eisenstein Magical Crystal and Cash Award at the 1998 Riga International Film Festival, and Buñuel's Golden Era Award at the Royal Archive Film Festival in Belgium.